bajcsiadel/fMRI-Analysis-to-Predict-Alzheimer-Traditional-vs-Deep-Learning/src/preprocessing/README.md

 data described in [^Sethuraman-2023], section 3.2.

 Before jumping into the preprocessing we need to restructure the data.
-DPARSF can convert DICOM data but it should have a specific folder structure.
+DPARSF can convert DICOM data, but it should have a specific folder structure.

 First, call
 ```shell